 Between Two Emperors edited by John Van der Kiste.
 Between 1894 and 1914, German emperor William II and his cousin Tsar Nicholas II of Russia exchanged a series of telegrams and letters.
 These are now published for the first time in one volume.

 Catastrophe 1914: Europe Goes To War by Max Hastings.
 A history of the outbreak of World War I: the dramatic stretch from the breakdown of diplomacy to the battles -- the Marne, Ypres, Tannenberg -- that marked the frenzied first year.

 Imperial Requiem: Four Royal Women and the Fall of the Age of Empires by Justin C. Vovk.
-About Augusta Victoria, Germany's empress, whose commitment to her husband, Wilhelm II, made her an icon; Queen Mary, whose strength made her the soul of the British monarchy through some of its greatest crises; Alexandra, the tsarina who helped topple the Russian monarchy; and Zita, the resolute empress of Austria who captivated the world's attention.
+About Augusta Victoria, Germany's empress; Queen Mary, whose strength made her the soul of the British monarchy; Alexandra, the tsarina who helped topple the Russian monarchy; and Zita, the resolute empress of Austria.

 The Raucous Royals: Test Your Royal Wits - Crack Codes, Solve Mysteries, and Deduce Which Royal Rumors Are True by Carlyn Beccia.
 Looks at rumors and how the truth can become twisted over time.
 For children ages 4 to 8.

 Rulers of the Middle Ages by Rafael Tilton.
 About Charlemagne, William the Conqueror, Genghis Khan, Frederick Barbarossa, Louis IX, Edward III, and Charles VII.
 For young adult readers.

 Princes & Princesses: Art for Kids from Parkstone Press.
 Colorful jigsaw puzzles created from well-known paintings of princes and princesses.
 For children ages 4 to 8.